-If approval is granted, the approval letter should be sent to Sector Services with the claims.
+If approval is granted, the approval letter should be sent to Sector Operations with the claims.

 If I have ongoing computer problems, can I obtain approval from my DHB to claim manually for a specified period of time or do I need to obtain approval each time I submit claims?

 This will depend on the funding DHB.
 Some may require you to obtain approval each time but others may give you an exemption for a specific period of time.
 Sector Operations will keep a record of the exemption.

 If I immunise a patient with more than one vaccine in a single visit, can I claim a separate fee for each vaccine?

 One fee will be paid per IMOA/IMFA service, one fee will be paid per IMMB service and one fee will be paid per IMFV service.

 Refer to the table below to determine which services to claim based on the vaccinations that were provided in a single visit.